ASendellPrice/IIB-rtd/docs/source/glossary.rst

       **Example usage:**
       *“Positive control datasets containing known SNVs were used to confirm variant calling accuracy, while no-template runs served as negative controls to detect contamination.”*

+   **Ontological references:**

 .. dropdown:: Correction Factors

    Factors applied to correct for known systematic biases or effects in measurements, ensuring that reported values more accurately reflect the true quantity or state.

    **Example usage:**
-   Correction factors were applied to qPCR results to adjust for variations in viral load measurements due to instrument drift and sample dilution.
+   *“Correction factors were applied to qPCR results to adjust for variations in viral load measurements due to instrument drift and sample dilution.”*

    .. admonition:: **💻 Bioinformatics translation**
       :class: tip